 Are you in need of an affordable wedding gift idea?
 Perhaps you happen to know a couple that you want to give a bit of an unusual wedding gift.
-At the very least, I know that this is something Crystal from Budgeting in the Fun Stuff can get behind, she is an absolute lover of board games!
+Today we’re talking about giving a board game collection as a wedding gift idea!

 A week or so ago I was out for dinner at some friends’ place and they introduced me to a new game, called Ticket to Ride, which I thoroughly enjoyed.
 Couple that with fresh flavoured lattes using their new syrup collection and I couldn’t believe that it was midnight all of a sudden!
 (I had a white chocolate raspberry soy latte… delicious!)